About the Band

 The band, which began rehearsing together in late 2012 and performed in public together for the first time in May of 2013, consists of four members: Flint Locke, "Lucky" Annie LeBlanc, Madame Rouge, and Saber Tompson.
 While all of the ladies come from a "pirate" background, they embrace a wide range of subcultures, offering musical tributes to everything from steampunk to anime.

 After a wildly successful Kickstarter, their debut, independently-released album, "Busted," was released August 15, 2015, and their second album, "Sloppy Seconds," was released April 11, 2017.
+The band recently launched a Kickstarter for their third album, “Swearing is Caring,” and plans to release the album in the summer of 2019.

 Love from our fans